YogiBear52/Standards/Methodology/Dev/DevelopmentCicle/PiplineGate.md

   - Sonar
 - Security vulnerabilities

+BP:

 - Static Analysis must be super fast
-- You can ran it per each service in repo, out all together, it doesn't really matters
+- You can run it per service in repo, or all together, the fastest of them.

 ## Building the Artifact